Queen of Angels Academy - January 29, 2014

 Queen of Angels Academy is sad to announce that it will be closing it's doors June 2014.
 The private Arts and Science high school for young women offered enriched and accelerated programs as well as a third language requirements and developed confident, well-rounded wometn with an appetite for lifelong learning.
 Please contact us to learn about how we can help support you and your daughter in finding a new school.

 Queen of Angels Academy is a private Arts/Academic day school in Dorval, Quebec.
 The school offers programs for grades 7 to 11 with enrolment of 200 day students.
-Queen of Angels Academy has an average class size of 17 students and has a tuition cost $9,255 to $9,585.
+Queen of Angels Academy has an average class size of 17 students and has a tuition cost of $9,255 to $9,585 per year.
 Founded in 1959, this private school requires students to wear uniforms and the language of instruction is English.